What is this subject about?

 - Materials, Techniques and Processes in Art and Design (Subsidiary & Diploma)

 - Ideas and Concepts in Art and Design (Subsidiary & Diploma)

 - Communication through Art and Design (Subsidiary & Diploma)

 - Extending Specialist Techniques (Subsidiary)

 - Contextual Influences in Art and Design (Diploma)

-- Professional Practice in Art and Design (Diploma)
+- Personal and Professional Development in Art and Design (Diploma)

 What will I study in the first year?

 In Year 1 you will experience a wide range of creative disciplines including painting and sculpture, graphic design and multimedia, photography, fashion, surface and 3D design.
 Drawing is at the core of this course, and you will develop this aspect through weekly classes exploring a variety of approaches.